abetten/orbiter/README.md

-Interfaces exist to the following software packages:
+Orbiter offers latex interfaces to the following external software packages:
 - latex
 - povray
 - magma
 - GAP

+Orbiter includes the following software packages (at the source code level)
-Orbiter includes Nauty 2.7.
+- Nauty 2.7.
+- Eigen
+- EasyBMP
+- DISCRETA (legacy code)

+Statistics (as of November 2022):
+- Total number of lines of code is about 927 thousand (excluding the external software packages)
+- Total number of classes is about 518.

 Anton Betten
 November 14, 2022